NuGet/Home/accepted/2023/NuGetAudit-supress-advisory.md

 Having the suppress metadata flowed down to transitive packages, as Include/Exclude/Private Assets does is another option, because it's behavior that already exists.
 However, this makes it difficult to suppress centrally, like in a *Directory.Packages.props* file, as a transitive package will have different "entry points" in different projects in a solution.

+### CollectNuGetAuditSuppress target

+We already have `CollectPackageReferences`, `CollectPackageDownloads`, `CollectFrameworkReferences`, and `CollectCentralPackageVersions`.
+I believe the original design of these targets was specifically for `PackageDownload`, to allow the .NET SDK to determine instruct NuGet to download runtime packs and BCL reference assemblies only when they're not already available locally.
+I'm not sure why the other `Collect*` targets were added.
+This has a side-effect that it provides customers, and other MSBuild SDK authors, a way to customize their build and dynamically add or modify items as needed.

+We will add a `CollectNuGetAuditSuppress` target with the new `NuGetAuditSuppress` item.
+We will need to not only modify our own *NuGet.targets* to add it to the appropriate `DependsOnTargets`, but we also need to investigate MSBuild's static restore or .NET SDK to see if it needs to be added to the list of targets it "hardcodes" it runs.
+Additionally, we'll need to check if Visual Studio's project systems need any changes, specifically for design time builds.

+If NuGet's restore always ran as an MSBuild target, the customers and MSBuild SDK authors could probably just have used `BeforeTarget="Restore"`.
+However, in Visual Studio that's not the case, so it won't work.
+Could we consider a single `CollectRestoreInputs` target, which we can re-use for everything going forward, rather than adding a new target for every item type we add?

 ### Performance concerns

 Restore is NuGet's most performance critical path.